featured image

 Double claiming of relief

-HMRC will typically challenge the contractual arrangement during an enquiry and ask to see contracts and any other communications that exist before making a decision.
+If HMRC were to enquire into a claim, they may ask to see contracts and any other communications that exist before making a decision.

 Always seek advice if you are unsure